LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **EnableElectronicSignatureOfTermsOfUse** (default: `true`): if `true`, enables the terms of use to be signed electronically.
 * **IsAllowedByDefault**: if `true`, the option to allow electronic signatures is selected by default.
 * **IsGeolocationRequired** (v1.5.0): if `true`, the geolocation of an user must be sent in order to sign electronically.
+* **Mode** (default: `Timestamp` if there is a timestamper configured, `SelfSigned` otherwise, v1.8.0): the mode in which the electronic signatures will be performed.
+The available modes are `SelfSigned` and `Timestamp`:
+	* `SelfSigned`: a self signed certificate is generated once and used for every electronic signagure in the application.
+	* `Timestamp`: the electronic signature is added to the document as a timestamp signature.
+Requires that a Timestamper is configured.

 ###  *VisualRepresentation* Settings